clarkgrubb/data-tools/doc/utf8-viewer.1.md

 # OPTIONS

 -a, \--arg
 : read the UTF-8 bytes from the command line.
+BUG: this flag doesn't work with Ruby 1.8

 -b, \--byte-offset
 : display the offset in bytes of the leftmost character on the row.